 When choosing a Chase travel credit card, your options usually come down to your spending needs and habits.
 That’s why you should ask yourself:

 - Do you often fly United Airlines?
 If so, the United℠ Explorer Card could be worth a look.
 With this card, you earn and redeem miles on United flights and their partner airlines, plus you get a first checked bag free, in-flight savings and more.

 - Do you want a general travel card?
-If you spend on flights, hotels and dining equally, a general travel card may be your best choice.
+If you spend on flights, hotels and dining equally, a general travel card may be a good choice.
 Depending on how much you’re willing to spend for a card and which perks you want, your choices are either the Chase Sapphire Reserve® or the Chase Sapphire Preferred® Card.

-Chase offers a variety of travel credit cards in three categories — airline, hotel or general travel cards.
+Chase offers a variety of travel credit cards in three categories — airline, hotel and general travel cards.
 Each comes with its own specific perks, a generous welcome offer and no foreign transaction fees.
-But if you’re looking for an intro APR period, these cards aren’t going to work.
+If you’re looking for the ultimate travel card, the Chase Sapphire Reserve® could be worth considering.

-If none of these work for you, check out other travel credit cards and compare your options until you find the right fit.
+If you don’t find any of these cards appealing, check out other travel credit cards and compare your options until you find the right fit.